epimorphics/elda/docs/E1.3.4-SNAPSHOT/reference.md

 When Elda detects (or has detected for it) an error, it responds with an appropriate status code (eg *BAD_REQUEST*) and an *error page*.
+Earlier mechanisms for rendering an error page have been revised in Elda 1.3.4.

-The error page is named one of:
+The error page is a rendered by a velocity macro named one of:

+* bad_request.vm
+* exception.vm
+* general_exception.vm
+* query_parse_exception.vm
+* stack_overflow.vm
-* names TBD
+* unknown_shortname.vm
-* when available
+* velocity_rendering.vm

+according to the category of the captured exception.
 It is searched for along the expanded Velocity path:

-* the configured _velocityPath
+* the users configured _velocityPath
 * the directory `/etc/elda/conf.d/APP/_error_pages/velocity/`
 * the directory `_error_pages/velocity/` in the webapp
 * the final fallback directory `velocity/` in the webapp